Toglefritz/flutter_splendid_ble/README.md

   running `dart pub global activate dhttpd`.

 **Generating Documentation**
-To generate the documentation for the Flutter BLE plugin, run the following command from the root of the plugin's directory:
+To generate the documentation for the Splendid BLE plugin, run the following command from the root of the plugin's directory:

 ```zsh